ellakoa/postcard-poem/content/posts/the-butterflys-song.md

 ---
 title: Butterfly Song
-description: Butterflies don't sing, yet they have such graceful movements in flight I think there must be a tune in their heads that they are dancing to.
+description: Butterflies don't sing, but what they lack in sound they make up for with colourful shimmering wings.
+They have such random movements when flying I think there must be a song in their heads that they are dancing to.
-  Our lovely white butterflies are
+  Our lovely white butterflies are particularly lively in flight never seeming to land, what a song they must be dancing to.
 collection: Butterflies
 aspect: landscape
 image: /img/white-butterfly-tiny.jpg